-SpareBank 1 Nord-Norge has a solid, defensible footprint in northern Norway with 38 branches across the region as of end-September 2019.
+SpareBank 1 Nord-Norge has a solid, defensible footprint in northern Norway with 38 branches across the region as of end-December 2019.
 Moody's estimates that the bank commands market shares of around 20% in terms of loans in the three most northerly counties of Norway, although its national market share is limited, at around 2.2%.

-As a result of implementation of BRRD framework in Norway on 01.01.2019, which is aligned with the EU's bank recovery and resolution directive, we revised our assumptions in line with other banks under these frameworks and assume low probability of government support for debt and deposits, resulting in no additional notches of rating uplift above their PRA, positioning them at A1.
+Following the implementation of BRRD law in Norway on 1 January 2019, we assume a low probability of government support for debt and deposits, resulting in no additional notches of rating uplift above their PRA, positioning them at Aa3.